 Please note that many stretches of the

-boundaries in the map are only approximate.
+boundaries in the Constantine map are

-The provincial boundaries within Britain are unknown.
+within Britain are unknown.